gincoat/gincoat.github.io/docs/request.md

 ### URL Parameters
 URL path parameters can be defined by prefixing the parameter name with `:`.
-Here is an example for defining a path parameter
+Here is an example of defining a path parameter
 ```go title="file: routes.go"
 router.Get("users/:id", handlers.GetUsers)
 ```
-Here is an example for accessing it
+Here is an example of accessing it
 ```go title="file handlers/users.go"
 func GetUsers(c *core.Context) {
     userID := c.GetPathParam("id")